Getting Started -

 Smaller arrangements in which the mixer is located on-stage generally do not use a multicore, so for such arrangements this section can be taken to describe the connection of microphones and instruments direct to the mixer.

 Note that it is important that these cables are wired correctly.
 The electrical signal from the microphone is carried by the two cable conductors connected to pins 2 and 3 of the XLRs.
 Although the cable would appear to work correctly if the connections to pins 2 and 3 were reversed (so that pin 2 at one end connects to pin 3 at the other end, and vice versa), the effect would be a signal polarity reversal (often referred to as a phase reversal); this is usually undesirable.
 The cable conductor that is connected to pin 1 does not carry any signal − this conductor is the 'screen' (or 'shield') of the cable, a metallic mesh or foil whose purpose is to shield the two signal-carrying conductors from interference.
+It is generally recommended that the screen is connected only to pin 1, and not also to the metallic shell of the connector at either end of the cable, to avoid earth loops occurring by incidental contact with other connector shells or adjacent metalwork.

 For unbalanced signal sources such as direct feeds from keyboards and guitars (that is, where a microphone is not used), a DI box should always be used.
 A jack-to-jack cable is usually used to connect the unbalanced signal from the instrument (or from its backline amplifier DI output) to the DI box, which converts the signal into a balanced one suitable for travelling the distance to the mixer.
 Microphone cables as described above are then used to make the balanced signal connections from the DI boxes to the stagebox.